Chris44442/cyclone5_soc_fpga_config_tool/README.md

 scp $CFGTOOL root@$IP:$CFGTOOL_HPS
 ```

-Now you can update your FPGA everytime you have a new rbf.
-Blazingly fast.
+Now you can update your FPGA everytime you have a new rbf:

 ```
 #!/bin/bash